wendlingd/Interactive-Treemap-with-Shading/readme.md

 # Read Me

-The source of this chart was Nathan Yau's [Jobs Charted by State and Salary.](http://flowingdata.com/2014/07/02/jobs-charted-by-state-and-salary/)

 ## Visualize and Accelerate Web Site Repairs - D3.js treemap from JSON

 > My car's dashboard has an indicator that tells me when it's time for an oil change and tune-up - it flashes **Maintenance Required**.
 My organization's web content management system has nothing similar; that's what this is for.